 For ballistics below 0.50 caliber (12.7 mm) the design approach is to use bullet resistant door assemblies.
-Those assemblies are tested in accordance with standards such as those in Appendix A. Note that, as for windows, tested door designs to meet those standards must include entire door assemblies including, frames, hardware, vision panels, and connections assembled as they would be in the field.
+Those assemblies are tested in accordance with standards such as those in Appendix C. Note that, as for windows, tested door designs to meet those standards must include entire door assemblies including, frames, hardware, vision panels, and connections assembled as they would be in the field.
 Testing assemblies ensures that all potential impact points on a door provide ballistics resistance.
 Doors are available from multiple manufacturers to meet the various standards, although not all manufacturers provide doors to meet all the standards.

 Door designs will commonly be proprietary and may use a variety of different door and frame materials.
 Manufacturers certify their compliance with the standards, usually through independent testing laboratories.
 Ballistics resistant doors will often be of the same approximate dimensions and outward appearance as conventional doors, but their cores may include other materials such as steel or bullet resistant fiberglass as shown in Figure 5-9.
+Note that bullet resistant doors may be significantly heavier than conventional doors, which may make them more difficult to operate and may require heavier duty door operators where they are necessary.
+Egress doors must meet the requirements of NFPA 101 for maximum allowable door operating force.